-Thighs (inner and outer) - the most common area of the thigh to have liposuction is on the inner thigh to address the complaint of the inner thighs rubbing together.
-We often recommend considering having liposuction to the inner knee for symmetrical reasons.
-Liposuction to the outer thigh is often performed along with liposuction to the hips and flanks.
+Thighs (inner and outer) - the most common area of the thigh to have Liposuction is on the inner thigh to address the complaint of the inner thighs rubbing together.
+We often recommend considering having Liposuction to the inner knee for symmetrical reasons.
+Liposuction to the outer thigh is often performed along with treatment to the hips and flanks.

-Calves - liposuction to the calves is generally performed on the inner calves around the knee area.
-Calves are a notoriously difficult area to treat as much of the bulk is caused by muscle rather than fat. in addition liposuction around the calves can change the profile of the entire lower leg.
-However, subtle liposculpting can create a curve from the calf to the ankle creating a tapering effect.
+Calves - Liposuction to the calves is generally performed on the inner calves around the knee area.
+Calves are a notoriously difficult area to treat as much of the bulk is caused by muscle rather than fat.
+Also, Liposuction around the calves can change the profile of the entire lower leg. yet subtle Lipo-sculpting can create a curve from the calf to the ankle creating a tapering effect.

 Flanks (also known as ‘love handles’) - this is the area found on the lower back above the buttocks.
-Liposuction for love handles are a very common problem area for both men and women as there are very few exercises that work this area thereby burning the excess fat deposits.
+Liposuction for love handles is a very common treatment area for both men and women as there are very few exercises that work this area, which would enable you to burn the excess fat deposits.
 Hips and flanks are often treated together.

 Hips - the hips are a difficult place to target with exercise alone.
-Liposuction to the hips has become increasingly popular following the growing trend for figure hugging clothes.
-For many liposuction removes small pockets of stubborn fat creating a more streamlined silhouette.
+Liposuction to the hips has become increasingly popular following the growing trend for an hourglass figure.
+For many Liposuction removes small pockets of stubborn fat creating a more streamlined silhouette.

-Face, neck and chin - liposuction to the face and neck removes excess fat deposits to create a more youthful and rejuvenated appearance, providing a more subtle amd natural than a full face lift with fewer scars.
-We often recommend pairing liposuction to the face and neck with facial skin tightening and skin peels to reduce the appearance of fine lines and wrinkles.
+Face, neck and chin - Liposuction to the face and neck removes excess fat deposits to create a more rejuvenated appearance, which results in a subtle and natural full face lift with fewer scars.
+We often recommend pairing face and neck Liposuction with facial skin tightening treatments and Skin Peels to reduce the appearance of fine lines and wrinkles.

-Arms (also known as bingo wings) - arms are one of the most visible parts of the body, which is why liposuction on the arms is a popular procedure with women.
-As we age arms can be prone to excess fat and loose skin, when liposuction to the upper arm area is combined with skin tightening the results can be an overall thinner more youthful appearance.
+Arms (also known as bingo wings) - arms are one of the most visible parts of the body, which is why Liposuction on the arms is a popular procedure to help reduce the appearance of loose, aged skin and remove any excess fat.
+When Liposuction to the upper arm area is combined with skin tightening the results can give you an overall thinner and more youthful appearance.

-Stomach - even with exercising it can be difficult to get a flat stomach, particularly following pregnancy, which is why liposuction to the stomach and waist is our most popular areas for liposuction surgery.
-Depending on the type of lipo undertaken the stomach results can vary from a flattened stomach to an intricately sculpted and defined look.
+Stomach - even with exercising it can be difficult to get a flat stomach, particularly following pregnancy, which is why Liposuction to the stomach and waist is one of our most popular areas for Liposuction surgery.
+Depending on the type of Lipo undertaken, the results can vary from a giving you a flattened stomach to an intricately sculpted and defined look.

 There will be considerable swelling, which is managed with a specially designed compression garment, for the first week or two following the procedure, as the swelling subsides more dramatic results will be discernable.